WICG/ua-client-hints/README.md

 knows which device is in question.

-Since such messaging doesn't require any server-side adaptation, it's better for this case to use the `getUserAgent` method in order to retrieve the required information.
+Since such messaging doesn't require any server-side adaptation, it's better for this case to use the `userAgentData.getHighEntropyData()` method in order to retrieve the required information.

 ## Download of appropriate binary executables
 Some sites are used to download binary executables of native applications, and